 FoodFight.ie - Food and Drink in Ireland - The tastiest content from around the Irish blogosphere Buttermilk-Marinated Roast Chicken — SALT FAT ACID HEAT The day before you want to cook the chicken, remove the wingtips by cutting through the first wing joint with poultry shears or a sharp knife.
 Reserve for stock.
 Season the chicken generously with salt and let it sit for 30 minutes.
 Stir 2 tablespoons of kosher salt or 4 teaspoons fine sea salt into the buttermilk to dissolve.
+Place the chicken in a gallon-size resealable plastic bag and pour in the buttermilk.
 Seal it, squish the buttermilk all around the chicken, place on a rimmed plate, and refrigerate.
 Pull the chicken from the fridge an hour before you plan to cook it.
 Remove the chicken from the plastic bag and scrape off as much buttermilk as you can without being obsessive.
 Slide the pan all the way to the back of the oven on the center rack.
 After about 20 minutes, when the chicken starts to brown, reduce the heat to 400°F and continue roasting for 10 minutes and then move the pan so the legs are facing the back right corner of the oven.
-When the chicken’s done, remove it to a platter and let it rest for 10 minutes before carving and serving.